AMOSSYS/OpenDTeX-Secure-Boot-DRTM/README.md

 * A minimal TSS API library independent from the OS
 * A set of tools to manipulate the TPM.
 * An extension of Grub 2 (i.e. an SRTM implementation)
-* An extension of TBoot, with the implementation of a dedicated DRTM MLE
+* The implementation of a dedicated DRTM MLE extension (based on Trusted Boot)

 ## Comparison with similar tools